trafficinc/linkedin-learning-video-downloader/README.md

 ### Overview

 Please use this script for your own purposes.
+You will need an account.

 This plugin was written for educational usage only.